Last updated on September 20th, 2022 at 03:19 pm

 The men in my life have broken cultural boundaries to be good dads and husbands.
 Some, like my grandfather, have sacrificed their last penny to see to their family’s needs and happiness.

-My husband, Aslam was one person I never saw being a part of my life.
-We knew each other on a professional level for 4 years.
+My husband, Aslam, was one person I never saw being a part of my life.
+We knew each other on a professional level for four years.
 I will not lie, there was not an inch of attraction on my part.
 He was a business partner to my dad and my colleague while I was studying — that was it — nothing more.

-After deciding to give the relationship a “chance,” (and might I add that I’m happy that I did even though I had my doubts–what girl doesn’t?) we’ve shared a remarkable 6.5 years together.
-I’ve seen our love develop over the years into something unbreakable, further forged by the birth of our little girl.
+After deciding to give the relationship a chance, (and might I add that I’m happy that I did even though I had my doubts–what girl doesn’t?) we’ve shared many happy years together.
+I’ve seen our love develop into something unbreakable, further forged by the birth of our little girl.

 What we didn’t plan on was conceiving so soon after agreeing we’d like to become parents.

 But that all changed in March of 2011.